Daiyegamer/theWritersRunway/README.md

   - Handles conditional rendering of remove buttons for books

-### Testing & UX

-- Currently no authentication required for user (to be implemented next)
-- Views are functional for all users
-- API is being aligned with controller logic for curl/postman testing

 ### Shows
 - CRUD operations
 - Linked to Publishers, Designers, Participants, and Votes